-Routines and Lives may Change but the Love Remains the Same…
+Routines and Lives may Change but With Cats the Love Remains the Same…

-I came to the conclusion that despite the general preference cats have for routine in their lives, they are also far more intuitive and flexible than what appears on the surface.
-For what had happened, I now realize, is that they adjusted around my needs with Jazz to suit their own.
-It was an implied, “we know you love us, but you need to take care of Jazz and we understand that and we will figure out our own unique ways to spend time with you when we need it.”
-And mind you, it was not as if I was ignoring them – far from it, but I just wasn’t myself, yet there they were, right by my side all along.
+I came to the conclusion despite the general preference cats have for routine, they are also far more intuitive and flexible than what appears on the surface.
+What happened, I now realize, is that they adjusted around my needs with Jazz to suit their own.
+It was an implied, “we know you love us, but you need to take care of Jazz so we’ll figure out our own unique ways to spend time with you when we need it.”
+And mind you, it’s not as if I was ignoring them – far from it, but I just wasn’t myself, yet there they were, right by my side all along.

 The past couple of months, my mornings began with me opening a special can of moist food just for Jazz – it was imperative I get something into his vanishing body and I would make the other interested cats, i.e., Zee, Peanut, and Harley, wait patiently for Jazz to eat however much or little he wanted before I would let them lick the remains of the feeding dish.
-Peanut was the most insistent that she partake in this ritual and even though I no longer open up that special can of food, she remains ever hopeful that I will and rather than disappoint her, I give her extra loving, hugs, and kisses.
-She enjoys the exclusive attention and I somehow feel more connected to the memory of Jazz.
+Peanut was the most insistent she partake in this ritual and even though I no longer open up that special can of food, she remains ever hopeful I will.
+Rather than disappoint her, I give her extra loving, hugs, and kisses – she enjoys the exclusive attention and I somehow feel more connected to the memory of Jazz this way.

 Mia has made the most interesting evolution.
 She is slowly emerging from a shy, don’t pet me kind of kitty, to a very vocal and loving cat.
 Her special time for me – when I get out to the shower.
 I can’t dry myself quick enough for her – she hears the water shut off in the morning and will meow and chirp incessantly that I must pet her.
 The catch?
-We have a hamper in the corner of the bathroom with a flat cover that she jumps onto.
-That is where our bonding must occur and despite that it is a tad inconvenient, as I am trying to get ready for work, this ritual means the world to both of us, so now I just get up a few minutes earlier so I can spend more time with her.
+We have a hamper in the corner of the bathroom with a flat cover she jumps onto.
+That’s where our bonding must occur and despite that it’s a tad inconvenient, as I’m trying to get ready for work, this ritual means the world to both of us.
+Now I just get up a few minutes earlier so I can spend more time with her.
 She will arch her back high up in the air as I pet her and purr her appreciation in chain saw decibels.
-Rarely am I am allowed this special bonding anywhere else and I find it to be wonderfully awkward and charming – kind of like a teenager who wants to be loved, but as long as it’s not in front of anyone!
+Rarely am I am allowed this special bonding anywhere else and I find it to be wonderfully awkward and charming – kind of like a teenager who wants to be loved as long as it’s not in front of anyone else!

-Zoey continues to find me when she wants me, so it is not uncommon to find her on my lap when I am on the computer and she religiously sits on my stretched out legs on the couch every single night when I settle to watch TV.
-What is new, however, is how Kizmet has become a part of this.
+Zoey continues to find me when she wants me, so it’s not uncommon to find her on my lap when I am on the computer and she religiously sits on my stretched out legs on the couch every single night when I settle to watch TV.
+What’s new, however, is how Kizmet has become a part of this.
 It used to be me, Dan, Zoey on my legs, Jazz on my chest, Harley on my stomach and Zee behind all of us on the couch.
-Without Jazz, Kizmet seems to understand there is a void and it is his role to fill it.
+Without Jazz, Kizmet seems to understand there is a void and it’s his role to fill.
 Ker-plunk.
 As if dropped from a parachute, he lands next to my legs, settles to my LEFT side and snuggles in as close as he can to Zoey where he proceeds to groom her with an unbridled vigor.
 She happens to love the attention and will groom him back, but eventually he will push it too far, causing her to leave in a huff, but it is quite endearing until that moment.

 All I know is that the love and appreciation that I have always had for my cats, has now reached a level that takes my breath away.
 My senses have taken on a life of their own and I feel like everything they do, I am seeing for the first time.
 I am quietly reveling in this rediscovery and unconditional love they feel for me is returned to them a thousandfold.
 I miss Jazz every single day, but I also realize that he lives on through the others and I am forever grateful for that…